 While the law originally focused on breaches involving the kind of information used in financial identity theft, growing concern about medical identity theft led to the addition of medical and health insurance information as "notice-triggering" in 2008.
 In 2015 the addition of a user name or e-mail address, in combination with a password or security question that would permit access to an online account, was added to the list.
-In 2016, encrypted personal information acquired by an unauthorized person with access to the encryption key or security credential and the Automated License Plate Recognition System were added as "notice-triggering" elements.
+In 2016, encrypted personal information acquired by an unauthorized person with access to the encryption key or security credential and the Automated License Plate Recognition System were added as "notice- triggering" elements.
+In 2020, unique biometric data and tax identification numbers, passport numbers, military identification numbers, and any other unique identification numbers issued on a government document were added as "notice- triggering" elements, and in 2021 legislation added genetic data.

 Safeguarding against and preventing security breaches involving personal information entrusted to government is essential to establishing and maintaining public trust.
 Equally important is the ability to provide accurate and timely information about a breach to affected individuals when a breach occurs because failure to do so can exacerbate the problem and increase the risk of harm to individuals.